jpillora/acmewrapper/README.md

 And finally, *technically*, none of the file names shown above are actually necessary.
 The only needed fields are Domains and TOSCallback.
 Without the given file names, acmewrapper runs in-memory.
 Beware, though: if you do that, you might run into rate limiting from Let's Encrypt if you restart too often!

-**WARNING:** This code literally JUST started working.
-Do NOT use it anywhere important before it has some time to mature.

 ## How It Works

 Let's Encrypt has SNI support for domain validation.
 That means we can update our certificate if we control the TLS configuration of a server.
 That is exactly what acmewrapper does.
 Not only does it transparently update your server's certificate, but it uses its control of SNI to pass validation tests.